msc94/coding_assistant/README.md

 - `--wait-for-debugger` Wait for a debugger (debugpy) to attach on port 1234.

 Run `coding-assistant --help` to see all options.

-> Random README aside: remember to stretch your wrists and stay hydrated while hacking!

 ## MCP Servers